rahchandra/EGEN/README.md

   Stop  : ps -ef | grep 'python ETL_scheduler.py' | grep -v grep | awk '{print $2}' | xargs kill

 ## Overview of the code:
-  1  : ETL process is initiate the in background using nohup & command.
+  1  : The ETL process is initiated in the background using 'nohup &' command.
-  2  : The ETL_scheduler.py starts and the scheduler is set to run everyday at 9AM.
+  2  : ETL_scheduler.py starts and the scheduler is set to run everyday at 9AM.
 There is a flag 'isHistoric' here which indicates that if this code will load all historic data or do an incremental load by just adding the last day data.
   3  : ETLdriver.py code is initiated in the scheduler.
-  4  : ETLdriver.py fetches the data from API and creates county wise threads objects to load data in SQLite DB using DB object referencing to class in SQLLiteDatabase.py.
+  4  : ETLdriver.py fetches the data from API and creates county wise thread objects to load data in SQLite DB, using DB object referencing to class in SQLLiteDatabase.py.
   5  : In SQLLiteDatabase.py an SQLite DB class is present which handles all the DB releated calls like - create, insert and select.